Apple CEO Tim Cook dismisses retirement rumours, signals long term commitment - BusinessToday

 The reassurance comes as Apple will be celebrating its 50th anniversary on April 1, 2026.
 Previously, media reports suggested that Tim Cook could step down as CEO as soon as this year.

 It was also suggested that Apple's Senior Vice President of Hardware Engineering, John Ternus, could take Cook’s position, and that the transition was already in process.
-However, with the latest statement, its highlight unlikely that Cook may plan to step down as CEO.
+However, with the latest statement, it is highly unlikely that Cook may plan to step down as CEO.

 However, if the retirement is in plans, Cook will remain in the company as executive chairman of Apple's board of directors.